lean-delivery/ansible-role-aem-node/README.md

        - 'everyone'
 ```

-- `aem_groups`: []
+- `aem_groups`
+  default: `[]`

-AEM users which would be created during provision proccess
+### AEM users which would be created during provision proccess
-For CI/CD role Don't forget to create user for Jenkins and add it into 'Administrators' build-in AEM group
+## For CI/CD role Don't forget to create user for Jenkins and add it into 'Administrators' build-in AEM group

 ```yml
  aem_users: